madantimalsina/larnd-sim-example/README.md

 This will locally clone `larnd-sim` and create a Python virtual environment `larnd-sim.venv` for its dependencies.
 Since `larnd-sim` is installed with the `-e` option to `pip install`, you don't need to re-run `pip install` after modifying the code.

+## The wrapper script

+For convenience, we wrap all invocations of the simulation and miniapps in the `run.sh` wrapper script, which takes care of environment setup, profiling, etc.

 ## Running the full simulation

 It's a good idea to grab a dedicated 80GB GPU: